sofa-framework/doc/components/engine/select/valuesfromindices.md

 <!-- generate_doc -->
 # ValuesFromIndices

-Find the values given a list of indices
+Find the values given a list of indices.

 Templates: